matzsoft/adventofcode/tools/adventOfCode/README.md

 ### Tools Directory

-The tools directory which currently has one tool **adventOfCode** and a support directory **figlet**.  **adventOfCode** contains a Swift package for a command line tool to work with puzzle solutions.  **figlet** contains "font" files that aid with problems that generate ASCII art block letters as their output.
+The tools directory which currently has one tool **adventOfCode**, a **Library** directory, and a support directory **figlet**.  **adventOfCode** contains a Swift package for a command line tool to work with puzzle solutions. **Library** contains a Swift package defining a library of code refenrenced elsewhere. **figlet** contains "font" files that aid with problems that generate ASCII art block letters as their output.

 ### Year Subdirectories

 The year subdirectories should ultimately contain one file for each problem (`day01.swift` through `day25.swift`), a directory named **input**, a directory named **testfiles**, and an optional file for each problem that needs a patch to Package.swift (e.g. `day22.patch`).
 The **input** directory contains the problem data for each problem.
 For example the problem data for day07.swift is in `input/day07.txt`.
 The **testfiles** directory contains any test data for each problem.
 For example any test data for day07.swift would be in `testfiles/day07*.txt`.

+On occasion after solving a prolbem I want to explore alternate solutions.
+In order to not interfere with the working solution a file can be created, e.g. `day07-experimental.swift`, to work with.
+The "-" and the following label are required for the **adventOfCode** tool to work with it.

 #### Problem and Test Data